ThibaultDaraignes/blank-app/README.md

 3. In the pages folder, you'll find 3 python files.
 You have to keep them in this folder.

 4. You'll also find a file called config.toml : this a configuration file for the theme of the streamlit application.
-This file has to be in the same folder that the main application.
+This file has to be in the present folder.